Ahtesham18112011/RISCV_MYTH/README.md

 # Lab: The complete pipelined CPU

+This is the link to my work [CPU](https://myth.makerchip.com/sandbox/02kfkhXA6/0k5hOVx#)

 1. Go to [Makerchip](makerchip.com) and click on launch makerchip IDE.
 2. Go to editor and place the below TL-Verilog in place of //...